 The goal of this study is to analyze the impact of board gender diversity on discretionary accruals as a measure of earnings manipulation, and the moderating effect of statutory female board member quotas.
-The statistical analysis is conducted with a sample of European companies listed in their respective market indexes.
+The statistical analysis was conducted with a sample of European companies listed in their respective market indexes.
 Hence, the sample included annual financial data of companies from Denmark (KFX index), Finland (HEX 25 index), France (CAC index), Germany (DAX index), Italy (IT 30 index), Norway (OBX index), Portugal (PSI 20 index), Spain (IBEX 35 index), Sweden (SE30 index), and United Kingdom (UKX index).
 The data set comprises financial, market, and ownership structure information for the period from 2006 to 2016 obtained from Thomson Reuters Eikon.
-The contextual variables were taken from the publicly available information at country level published by the World Bank and the Heritage Foundation.
+The contextual variables were taken from the publicly available information at the country level published by the World Bank and the Heritage Foundation.
 Specifically, we used the government effectiveness index which is one of the composite categories included in the World Governance Indicator according to Kaufmann, Kraay, and Mastruzzi (2011), and the Economic Freedom Index of the Heritage Foundation.
-As usual in empirical analyses, in order to minimize the biases in the final results, we dropped all the companies in technical bankruptcy -with negative total common equity-, those with missing relevant information for the construction of variables, and those within the financial and banking industry since their specific regulation and financial reporting system does not allow to build many of the needed variables for the empirical analysis.
-Hence, the panel data includes a total of 1,269 firm-year observations, and with an average of 6.6 observations per company -it is a sine qua non condition when using panel data to account with at least four consecutive years of cross-sections (Arellano & Bond, 1991)- as described in Table 1.
+As usual in empirical analyses, in order to minimize the biases in the final results, we omitted all companies in technical bankruptcy (with negative total common equity), those with missing relevant information for the construction of variables, and those within the financial and banking industry since their specific regulation and financial reporting system does not exhibit many of the needed variables for the empirical analysis.
+Hence, the panel data includes a total of 1,269 firm-year observations, with an average of 6.6 observations per company as described in Table 13.
 The sample of firms used in the analysis is representative of the companies in their respective markets.
-As observed, our sample represents an average of 56.30% of the constituents of the market indexes of the countries considered in the analysis.
+As observed, our sample represents an average of 56.30% of the constituents of the market indexes of the countries considered in the analysis4.

-b.
+2.2.
 Methodology

 The econometric strategy is based upon panel data estimations.
-When using panel data regressions, we face the econometric limitations of unobservable heterogeneity problem (Gormley & Matsa, 2014) and the simultaneity or endogeneity problem (Baltagi, 2013; Roberts & Whited, 2013; Wintoki, Linck, & Netter, 2012).
-The first problem refers to the specific, time-invariant characteristics of each firm (e.g. firm culture, business strategy, internal policies etc.); whilst the endogeneity problem arises because of the imprecision of the direction of the causality between some independent variables and the dependent variable.
-For instance, the corporate governance features of board diversity impact on the earnings management, but at the same time, earnings manipulation may also impact on the board gender diversity.
+When using panel data regressions, we face the econometric limitations of the unobservable heterogeneity problem (Gormley & Matsa, 2014) and the simultaneity or endogeneity problem (Baltagi, 2013; Roberts & Whited, 2013; Wintoki, Linck, & Netter, 2012).
+The first problem refers to the specific, time-invariant characteristics of each firm (e.g. firm culture, business strategy, internal policies etc.); whilst the endogeneity problem arises due to the imprecision of the direction of the causality between some independent variables and dependent variable.
+For instance, the corporate governance features of board diversity impact the earnings management, but at the same time, earnings manipulation may also impact the board gender diversity.
 Therefore, since in this study both gender diversity and the other board features are endogenously determined (Gull, Nekhili, Nagati, & Chtioui, 2017), we use a carefully formulated methodology to deal with firm-level differences and endogeneity issues.